 Membership in the DePaul Jazz Workshop is open to all DePaul students, with placements made based on audition results and the needs of the ensemble.

-The Jazz Ensemble, directed by Bob Lark, performs several times throughout the academic year both on and off campus and has appeared at the Midwest Clinic, the International Association for Jazz Education Conference, the Duke Ellington International Conference, the National Association of Music Merchants Conference, the Jazz Party At Sea aboard the S.S.
+The DePaul Jazz Ensemble, directed by Bob Lark, performs several times throughout the academic year both on and off campus and has appeared at the Midwest Clinic, the International Association for Jazz Education Conference, the Duke Ellington International Conference, the National Association of Music Merchants Conference, the Jazz Party At Sea aboard the S.S.
 Norwegian Sun, twice aboard the Queen Elizabeth II ocean liner for their Annual Floating Jazz Festival, and a concert tour of Italy.

 Membership in the DePaul Jazz Ensemble is open to all DePaul students, subject to audition.

-The Jazz Orchestra is one of three large jazz ensembles at DePaul University, performing several times throughout the academic year both on and off campus.
+The Jazz Orchestra is one of the large jazz ensembles at DePaul University, performing several times throughout the academic year both on and off campus.

 The ensemble focuses on the traditional and contemporary repertoire for the standard big band instrumentation of 5 reeds, 4 trumpets, 4 trombones, and rhythm section.
 A significant emphasis is placed on rehearsing and performing student arrangements and compositions.